 3. Place a metal straight edge at least 24" in length on the outfeed table across the cutterhead near the fence and over the cutterhead tip nearest the fence to check for parallelism.
 Insert the small hex wrench into the crossed-drilled hole at end of the cutterhead and rotate the cutterhead counter-clockwise until the tip nearest the fence is at its apex.
-The straight edge should lie flat on the outfeed table and the cutter tip should just touch the straight edge without lifting or moving it.
+The straight edge should lie flat on the outfeed table and the cutter tip should just touch the straight edge without lifting it or be slightly lower than the straight edge.
+Slight movement of the straight edge is OK.
 Move the straight edge towards the front of the machine and repeat above step for front edge of table and cutterhead tip nearest front of machine.
-If outfeed table is parallel to the cutterhead, jump to page 34
+If outfeed table is parallel to the cutterhead, jump to page 39.
+If the straight edge is lifted when rotating the cutterhead, the outfeed table is too high and needs to be adjusted lower.